 - Install temporary structures, if desired.

-While your site is being cleaned and prepared for rebuilding, gather information which may influence your design choices and hire the teams
+While your site is being cleaned and prepared for rebuilding, gather information that may influence your design choices and hire the teams:

 - A Design Professional can help you prepare and rebuild.

 - Research your permit history before submitting an application to determine which structures were legally permitted and eligible for replacement.

 - Design for the future.
 Find information on rebates and incentives and the Malibu Smart program.

 - Prepare for Submittal - consult with reviewing agencies and departments

 - Submit Your Application - find the best option for rebuilding